 By introducing a new technical device for working with non-single-subject $\Delta$, we argue progress and preservation for the one-sided system, and thus obtain soundness of the original \begin{added}system\end{added} (Theorem~\ref{thm:progress-preservation}). \end{enumerate}

 \paragraph{Outline} The rest of the paper is structured as follows.
 We introduce the programming language and its semantics in Section~\ref{sec:prog-lang}; the types, subtyping relation and type system in Section~\ref{sec:two-sided-system}.
 We then derive the key principles of refutation and put them to work certifying H\'ebert's Erlang examples in Section~\ref{sec:refutation}.
 This leads into a discussion of how to express necessity in conjunction with curried functions and the introduction of the coarrow as counterpart to coimplication in Section~\ref{sec:coto}.
 We then develop the metatheory of subtyping in Section~\ref{sec:subtyping-props} and of the type system in Section~\ref{sec:type-system-metatheory}.
 We conclude with a discussion of related work in Section~\ref{sec:related}.
-Proofs are contained in the supplementary materials.